andrew/ultimate-awesome/README.md

 - [awesome-korean-techblog](https://github.com/maczniak/awesome-korean-techblog) - 한국어 기술 블로그 목록 (list of Korean tech blogs).
 - [SUSE-openSUSE-Guide](https://github.com/mikeroyal/SUSE-openSUSE-Guide) - SUSE/openSUSE Guide .
 - [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
+- [data-structures-algorithms-structy](https://github.com/MoigeMatino/data-structures-algorithms-structy) - This repository features solutions to DSA problems in Python from structy.net course.
+I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
+Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
+- [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.